joemasilotti/masilotti.com/_posts/2023-08-14-turbo-native-app-store-tips.md

 ## Need some extra help?

-I’ve picked up these tips first hand, helping dozens of folks launch their Turbo Native apps in the App Store.
+I’ve picked up these tips first hand, helping dozens of folks launch their Hotwire Native apps in the App Store.
 But the process can be overwhelming to someone who is new to the Apple ecosystem.

 If you’re thinking of launching an iOS app then [get in touch]({% link _pages/services.liquid %}).
 I offer everything from 1:1 advisory calls, leveling up your team, and building full apps.
-I’d love to help you launch your Rails app in the App Store with Turbo Native!
+I’d love to help you launch your Rails app in the App Store with Hotwire Native!